saicha124/fedshareM7/replit.md

 - `start-*.sh` - Shell scripts to launch federated learning algorithms
 - `logs/` - Training logs and results storage

 ## Development Notes
+- **2025-09-11**: Successfully imported from GitHub and configured for Replit
-- All dependencies installed via requirements.txt
+- All dependencies installed via requirements.txt (TensorFlow 2.20.0, Flask 3.1.2, etc.)
 - Scripts are executable and ready to run
+- Enhanced Flask app running successfully on port 5000 with 0.0.0.0 binding
 - Optimized for fast training iterations in development environment
 - Production deployment configured for VM target
+- Project fully functional with real-time web interface for federated learning algorithms